-On December 13, former USAF officer Terri Jorgenson of Piedmont will talk about her experience with US missle systems, before introducing a panel of women veterans from the Black Hills.
-She will also describe her project to record audio interviews of these veterans.
+On December 13, former USAF officer Terri Jorgenson of Piedmont will talk about her experience with US missle systems.
+She has initiated a project to record the stories of local veterans as well, especially the "lost" voices of women both in the military and on the homefront during times of war.
 Those who have a story to tell either on December 13 (or in an audio interview) should contact her.

 On January 10, Army Brigadier General Ted Johnson, recently retired from the South Dakota National Guard, will talk about his experiences directing the Guard through the largest call up of SDNG forces since WWII.
 More than 7,200 troops were deployed to support the War on Terror.
 He is the only general officer in the SDNG ever to command a combat unit: the 196th Maneuver Enhancement Brigade in Kabul, Afghanistan, from 2010 to 2011. more